 Terms of Employment

-Full-time grant funded position. *Flexible schedule to meet department needs.
-Some evening, weekends, and extended hours will be required.
+• Full Time.
+Flexible schedule to meet department needs.
+Frequent evening, weekends, and extended hours will be required.
 Ability and willingness to travel on short notice to all on and off- campus sites as needed by the college.
 Employee must establish primary residency in New Jersey within one year of appointment unless an exemption applies.

 About this company

 As the oldest community college in New Jersey, UCC has been serving both career-minded and transfer-oriented students since 1933.
 The College has maintained its commitment to scholarship by providing a solid liberal arts foundation while, at the same time, developing new programs and courses that meet the challenges of a rapidly developing society.